Lower School Curriculum Summaries Grades N-5

 Each homeroom in Early Childhood works to develop a complex set of skills that children need to become independent learners.
 These skills are scaffolded from one grade level to the next, meeting the developmental needs of each individual child as they progress through the program.
 Literacy, mathematics, science, self-awareness, and collaboration with others are key aspects of the program.

-A unique component of our Early Childhood curriculum is thewhere students and teachers travel weekly to the Wheeler Farm campus in nearby Seekonk, MA.
+A unique component of our Early Childhood curriculum arewhere students and teachers have class on the Wheeler Farm campus in nearby Seekonk, MA.
 Outdoor learning has many academic, physical and emotional benefits for your growing child.

 The Lower School curriculum expands young minds while supporting their sense of wonder through